Norm Thurston

 • Boards and commissions – Remove partisan requirements on boards and commissions that have no inherent partisan interests.

 • State employee leave policy – Clarifies that employees needed to respond to a disaster by organizations besides the Red Cross are also eligible for paid leave.
-Bill PASSED 2018.
+Bill passed 2018.

 • USOR Move – Move the State Office of Rehabilitation under the oversight of the Governor to improve efficiency and oversight.
 Bill passed 2016.